arduino/docs-content/content/tutorials/generic/cloud-business-voucher-redeem/cloud-business-voucher-redeem.md

 ## Voucher Activation Code

-To redeem, this voucher grants access to a single trial-period subscription plan to the Arduino Cloud for Business, facilitated through a unique code in the following format:
+This voucher grants access to a single trial-period subscription plan to the Arduino Cloud for Business, by means of a a unique alphanumerical code.
+For simplicity, in this tutorial, we will refer to a sample code formed as:

 `C4BX83M-XXXXXXXXXX`